ucrcsedept/course-support/VSCode-Debugging-Part-2/VSCodeDebuggingPart2.md

    int recursiveCall = factorial(n-1);
 ```

 Once these two lines are swapped, you can compile and run it to make sure it doesn't terminate/has a runtime error.
-Run the debugger with the same breakpoint at `cin >> input;`.
+Run the debugger with the same breakpoint at `cin >> input;` using Step In repeatedly.
 Keep stepping in like in the previous part, but notice that the function never gets to the base case, since we swapped the base case and the recursive function call, meaning we don't even get to the check.
 In this example, this is an easy bug to find and fix, however, this pattern of never reaching the base case is quite common.
-Notice how trivial it was to spot that the base case was never being reached.
+Notice how trivial it was to spot that the base case was never being reached through the debugger.
 This can be a useful way to diagnose an issue that you have in a recursive function.

 <p align="center">
     <img src="images/recursionbug.gif" alt="Never ending recursion bug">
 </p>

-## Examples of Common Errors using Recursion
+## Examples of Common Errors with Recursion